 Like his father and brother, Dewey is no stranger to hard work and dedication.
 The graduate of Barton College and the North Carolina State University CALS’ Leadership Development Program rejoined the family farm in 1996.
 Leading the process of the new micro-propagation operation, Dewey quickly made a name for himself.
 With more than ten years of sweet potato production under their belt at the time, the brothers, along with Sonny, began making more plans for expansion in the industry.
 In September 2013, Dewey was well on his way to leading those expansion plans to fruition.
 Over the next 18 months, construction of a new 60,000 square-foot packing and shipping facility took shape.
 Transitioning to the new facility was complete in April 2015 and the future envisioned so long ago was now a reality.

-From Robert Lee to Sonny’s grandchildren and the generations between, Scott Farms has been and will always be a farm that believes in hard work and a dedication to quality.
+From Robert Lee to Sonny and Alice’s grandchildren and the generations between, Scott Farms has been and will always be a farm that believes in hard work and a dedication to quality.
 Planning for the future of today, tomorrow, and beyond began many generations ago and that vision still remains.